Strain-Dependent Wetting of Graphene: Results and Discussion

-To obtain the finite-size corrected contact angle $\theta_{\infty}$, we therefore plot the microscopic contact angles $\theta$ of all simulated droplets against their corresponding radii $a$ and extrapolate the resulting trend to the $a\to\infty$ (\Cref{fig:fig1}b, blue).
-This procedure yields a macroscopic contact angle estimate of $\theta_{\infty} = 72.1 \pm 1.5 \degree$.
+To obtain the finite-size corrected contact angle $\theta_{\infty}$, we therefore plot the microscopic contact angles $\theta$ of all simulated droplets against their corresponding radii $a$ and extrapolate the resulting trend to $a\to\infty$ in \Cref{fig:fig1}b.
+The apparent line tension $\kappa$ required to make this best-fit is $(7.8\pm3.3)\times 10^{-12}\,\unit{\newton}$, which is within the spread of previously reported line tensions in the literature.\cite{Amirfazli2004/10.1016/j.cis.2004.05.001,Dobbs1993/10.1016/0378-4371(93)90120-S,Getta1998/10.1103/PhysRevE.57.655,Heim2013/10.1021/la402932y,Sergi2012/10.1016/j.fluid.2012.07.010,Werder2003/10.1021/jp0268112,Zhang2018/10.1063/1.5040574} This procedure yields a macroscopic contact angle of $\theta_{\infty} = 72.1 \pm 1.5 \degree$.
 We argue that this is a good estimate for the contact angle of water on pristine, free-standing graphene, as the simulation accounts for thermal and dynamical effects, including surface ripples of the graphene sheet, at first-principles level accuracy with sufficient timescale and finite-size correction.

+The contact angle directly yields the surface energy difference $\Delta\gamma=\gamma_{\text{sv}}-\gamma_{\text{sl}}=\gamma_{\text{lv}}\cos\theta$ via the Young equation\cite{Young1805/10.1098/rstl.1805.0005}.
+Based on the MLP's liquid-vapour surface tension (see Supporting Information), our result for the contact angle translates to a surface energy difference of $22.9\pm\SI{1.9}{\milli\newton\meter^{-1}}$, where the positive value indicates graphene's weak hydrophilicity.
+Our estimate is consistent with the experimental measurement of van Engers et al.\cite{Van_Engers2017/10.1021/acs.nanolett.7b01181}~at $32\pm\SI{8}{\milli\newton\meter^{-1}}$, which was obtained using a `direct' pull-off force method on glass-supported epoxy-bonded graphene samples.
+Remaining discrepancies might be explained by the substrate effect.